OSPF API Documentation¶

 If you are developing your own client application and you don’t want to make use of the client library (due to the GNU license restriction or whatever reason), you can implement your own client-side message handling.
 The OSPF API uses two connections between the client and the OSPF API server: One connection is used for a synchronous request /reply protocol and another connection is used for asynchronous notifications (e.g., LSA update, neighbor status change).

 Each message begins with the following header:

 The message type field can take one of the following values:

 The synchronous requests and replies have the following message formats:

-The origin field allows to select according to the following types of origins:
+The origin field allows origin-based filtering using the following origin types:

-The reply message has on of the following error codes:
+The reply message has one of the following error codes:

 The asynchronous notifications have the following message formats:

 I would like to thank Masahiko Endo, the author of the opaque LSA extension module, for his great support.
 His wonderful ASCII graphs explaining the internal workings of this code, and his invaluable input proved to be crucial in designing a useful API for accessing the link state database of the OSPF daemon.
 Once, he even decided to take the plane from Tokyo to Zurich so that we could actually meet and have face-to-face discussions, which was a lot of fun.
 Clearly, without Masahiko no API would ever be completed.
 I also would like to thank Daniel Bauer who wrote an opaque LSA implementation too and was willing to test the OSPF API code in one of his projects.